ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### Jetty
 {: .jetty}

 Jetty provides an additional `sslContextFactory` for configuring.
-It just supports HTTP/2 for now.
+It only supports HTTP/2 for now.

 A sample configuration would look like: